 What it does: HubSpot Data Sync creates a two-way sync between HubSpot and Zendesk contacts and companies, and surfaces ticket activity in HubSpot, so agents see the full customer lifecycle in one place.

 How it works: Admins map HubSpot Contacts to Zendesk Users and HubSpot Companies to Zendesk Organizations.
 Default fields sync name, email, phone, and company.
-Custom fields need Operations Hub Starter or higher.
+Custom fields need Data Hub Starter or higher.
 Ticket activity flows one way, Zendesk to HubSpot.

 Key features: